adamdehaven/mdc-repros/README.md

 **Is it possible to defer the resolution of the parent `MDCRenderer` component in `index.vue` so that it waits for all child nodes to be resolved?**

 I realize there could be a performance hit here if the page were to contain ~100 separate calls for other documents.
-Any suggestions on optimization or alternative solutions?
+Any suggestions on optimization or alternative solutions are welcome.
+For the first iteration, I was thinking of limiting the number of "levels" allowed (see the `snippetNestingLevel` variable in `/components/global/PageSnippet.vue`).

 ## Other details